 Musket Maintenance

-Each shot of black powder fouled and deteriorated muskets unless they were thoroughly cleaned.
-Watch as hot water, grease, and brick dust keep weapons working lock, stock and barrel!
+Each shot of gunpowder fouled and corroded metal unless soldiers thoroughly cleaned their guns.
+Watch as hot water, grease, and brick dust keep weapons working lock, stock, and barrel!

 -